GoogleChrome/devtools-docs/docs/contributing.md

 # Contributing to Chrome DevTools

 There are many ways you can improve the productivity of your fellow developers.
 That could be by sharing what you know or helping out with documenting features or writing a patch to improve the tools we all use.

 ## How can you help?

 Aside from contributing to the source code for DevTools, all of the following are different ways you could help contribute:

 * **Documentation authoring**
     * The [source](https://github.com/GoogleChrome/devtools-docs) for the DevTools documentation is on GitHub and contributions are always welcome.
 Both reference and tutorial guides benefit from your help.
-    * Get in touch with [@addyosmani](http://twitter.com/addyosmani) or [@paul_irish](http://twitter.com/paul_irish) for more information on how you can assist here.
+    * Get in touch with [@paul_irish](http://twitter.com/paul_irish) for more information on how you can assist here.
 * **Share what you've learned**
     * Share what you've learned via GIFs, Vines or construction paper
     * Cover new experimental features